 My name is Xi Gong (龚玺).
-I am an Assistant Professor in the Department of Geography and Environmental Studies and Center for the Advancement of Spatial Informatics Research and Education (ASPIRE) at University of New Mexico, where I lead the Spatially Integrated Social Science (SISS) Lab.
+I am an Assistant Professor in the Department of Geography and Environmental Studies and the Center for the Advancement of Spatial Informatics Research and Education (ASPIRE) at the University of New Mexico, where I lead the Spatially Integrated Social Science (SISS) Lab.

 I was born in Wuhan, Hubei Province, China.
 I received my PhD in Geographic Information Science (2016) from Texas State University, M.Sc. in Cartography & Geographic Information System (2011) from the University of Chinese Academy of Sciences, Beijing, China, and B.Eng. in Spatial Informatics and Digitalized Technology (GIS & Software Engineering) (2008) from Wuhan University, Wuhan, China.
 My full C.V. is here.

 My research interests include: Geographic Information Science, Big Data Science and Analytics, Machine Learning, Spatio-Temporal Data Mining, Health and the Environment, GIS-Based Modeling, etc.